11/22/2025

 Elixir is another functional programming language that caught my attention during my journey.
 Its focus on concurrency and fault-tolerance made it a great fit for building scalable applications.
 The actor model and the use of lightweight processes allowed me to build mock-up apps that could handle a vast number of concurrent tasks with ease.

-Elixir uses the Erlang VM, which has a long history of reliability and uptime.
-This made me feel confident in building API's that could handle failures gracefully.
+Elixir uses the Erlang VM, which has a long history of reliability and uptime and allows you to build API's that could handle failures gracefully (Let it crash principle).

-But the language, while interesting, with beautiful Ruby-like syntax, can be a bit too overwhelming at start, but not in a terms of pure functional programming, but rather in terms of the Erlang ecosystem and its conventions...
+But the language, while interesting, with beautiful Ruby-like syntax, can be a bit too overwhelming at start, but not in a terms of pure functional programming, but rather in terms of the Erlang ecosystem and its conventions and configuration...
 However, once you get past the initial learning curve, Elixir becomes a joy to work with.
 You just need to switch your mind and it will finally click.

 Another great reason for Elixir is its community; that is passionate and supportive and the author of the language, Josรฉ Valim, is very active and engaged with the community.